pingcap/docs/pd-control.md

     >> config set split-merge-interval 24h  // Set the interval between `split` and `merge` to one day
     ```

-- `enable-one-way-merge` controls the merge scheduler behavior.
-This means a region can only be merged into the next region of it.
+- `enable-one-way-merge` controls whether PD only allows a Region to merge with the next Region.
+When you set it to `false`, PD allows a Region to merge with the adjacent two Regions.

     ```bash
     >> config set enable-one-way-merge true  // Enable one way merge.
     ```

-- `enable-cross-table-merge` controls the merge scheduler behavior.
-This means two Regions can be merged with different table IDs.
+- `enable-cross-table-merge` is used to enable the merging of cross-table Regions.
+When you set it to `false`, PD does not merge the Regions from different tables.
 This option only works when key type is "table".

     ```bash
     >> config set enable-cross-table-merge true  // Enable cross table merge.